ansys/pydpf-core/docs/source/concepts/concepts.rst

   the support can be a mesh, geometrical entity, or time or frequency values.
 - **Workflow:** Global entity that is used to evaluate the data produced by chained operators.
-- **Meshed region** entity describing a mesh.
+- **Meshed region:** Entity describing a mesh.
 Node and element scopings, element types, connectivity (list of node indices composing each element) and node coordinates are the fundamental entities composing the meshed region.